Convex co-compact representations of 3-manifold groups: The classification of 3-manifolds admitting convex co-compact representations

 In the last case, $\Omega \cap \Pb(V)$ is a cone with base $F_2$.
 By a result of Benoist~\cite[Proposition 4.4]{B2003}, there exists a discrete subgroup of $\Aut(F_2)$ which acts co-compactly on $F_2$ (i.e. $F_2$ is divisible).
-Hence by a result of Benz\'{e}cri~\cite{B1960}, either $F_2$ is a simplex or $F_2$ is a strictly convex domain.
-If $F_2$ is a simplex, then $\Omega \cap \Pb(V)$ is a simplex and once again $\pi_1(M)$ is virtually Abelian.
+Hence by a result of Kuiper~\cite{Kuiper1954}, either $F_2$ is a simplex or $F_2$ is a strictly convex domain.
+If $F_2$ is a simplex, then $\Omega \cap \Pb(V)$ is a simplex and once again $\pi_1(M)$ is virtually isomorphic to $\Zb^3$.
 So in this case $M$ has $\Rb^3$ geometry.

 It remains to consider the case when $F_2$ is a strictly convex domain.
 Then we can identify $V$ with $\Rb^4$ so that

 Then by property~\ref{list:e} above